 Considering that you spend 40 hours a week there, shouldn’t your office or cubicle be comfortable and inviting?
 Contrary to popular belief, keeping an austere work space doesn’t promote productivity.
 By surrounding yourself with nice decor and personalized touches, you’ll feel way more at home and better able to tackle your daily tasks.
-Get inspired with these great work space decor tips!
+Get inspired with these great office interior design tips!

 - Create a Gallery Wall – Gather an assortment of personal photos and pretty art prints, and arrange them artfully on one wall.
 If you’re feeling especially ambitious, treat the wall like a page from a scrapbook and enhance it with themed decals, ribbons and other decorative touches.